isomerpages/moe-chijolotn/_school-information/School Rules.md

 <li>
 <p>All students are not allowed to have in their possession any weapon.
 They
-are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.</p>
+are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.
+It is a serious reportable offence.</p>
 </li>
 </ul>
 <h4>School Assessment Rules</h4>